MarkDickinson/shell_scripts/security-audit/README.md

 Be warned, the fisrt run against a server will most likely find hundreds of issues to be resolved.
 But it is possible to get them down to only a few warnings (there will probably always be warnings) and I even have a few servers with zero alerts now.

+These scripts are _slow_ to run and cpu intensive as they are bash shell scripts.
+While I did consider moving some of the processing functions to C utilities as these are a work in progress it is easier to tweak a shell script for new functionality or even minor tweaks; plus if you want to tweak the utility for your own use it would be easier for you in script.
+In future should some of the checks be considered as static and never to be changed those portions may become C to speed things up a little.

 ## Table of contents
 * [Requirements](#requirements)